ollihoo/socialServices/doc/development.md

 ![IntelliJ configuration with env](./applicationConfigurationIntelliJ.png)

 ## CI/CD
-I use github actions for automatic deployment.
+The project uses github actions for automatic deployment.

-In the github project online , all variables are defined in section
+In the github project, there are some secret variables defined in section

     Settings -> Secrets and vartiables -> Actions